CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.maplist() ; Basically map() but it gives an *actual* list

 - beetroot.errprint() ; Prints stuff to stderr.

-- beetroot.errprintn() ; Same as beetroot.errprint(), but it doesn't print a trailing newline.

 - beetroot.isSorted() ; Checks if a list is sorted without actually sorting it.